CallumMoss/Mitigating_Backdoor_Attacks_in_LLMs/README.md

 # Mitigating_Backdoor_Attacks_in_LLMs
 - 2 Python programmes (variable_obfuscator.py and formatted_evaluator)
 used for detecting and preventing backdoor attacks in LLMs.
-- More information found in the report, Mitigating Backdoor Attacks in LLMs.pdf
+- More information can be found in the report, Mitigating Backdoor Attacks in LLMs.pdf

 ## README Layout
 - Setup Instructions